-The Funds may enter into over-the-counter derivative transactions.
-The Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") which was signed into law on July 21, 2010, established a new statutory framework that comprehensively regulated the over-the-counter ("OTC") derivatives markets for the first time.
+The Funds may enter into OTC derivative transactions.
+The Dodd-Frank Act established a new statutory framework that comprehensively regulated the OTC derivatives markets for the first time.
 Key Dodd-Frank Act provisions relating to OTC derivatives require rulemaking by the SEC and the CFTC, not all of which has been proposed or finalized as at the date of this SAI.
 Prior to the Dodd-Frank Act, the OTC derivatives markets were traditionally traded on a bilateral basis (so-called "bilateral OTC transactions").
 Now certain OTC derivatives contracts are required to be centrally cleared and traded on exchanges or electronic trading platforms called swap execution facilities ("SEFs").